ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/running/tls/cleartext-redirection.md

 ## Summary

-$AESproductName$ will enable cleartext redirection by default.
+Emissary will enable cleartext redirection by default.

 To enable cleartext redirection in any version of $productName$, simply configure a `Host` to redirect cleartext to HTTPS like below: